zwchong/customer-attrition-analysis/README.md

 ## Overview

-This project explores customer attrition patterns using a real-world telecom dataset.
+This project explores customer attrition patterns using a real-world telecom dataset from Kaggle.
 The goal is to generate business insights using SQL and Excel, then tell a compelling story through a Tableau dashboard.

 Attrition analysis helps businesses understand which customer groups are more likely to leave and why.
 These insights can inform strategies for customer retention, onboarding improvements, and service enhancements.